 - Minimum GPA of 2.75 in his/her undergraduate program, and a recommended minimum GPA of 3.0 in the science courses.

 - All prerequisites (or their equivalent) to BIT 510 completed before beginning the certificate program.
-The minimum requirements for BIT 510 are a general biology course that covers gene regulation and DNA replication, and two semesters of organic chemistry (equivalent to CH 221 and 223).
-A general microbiology course (equivalent to MB 351) is recommended but not required.
+The minimum requirements for BIT 510 are: MB 351 or GN 311 (or equivalent) and two semesters of organic chemistry (equivalent to CH 221 and 223).
 Prerequisites for the coursework electives vary, and those prerequisites may be taken after admission to the certificate program if necessary.

 - Note that currently the Certificate is only available to students enrolled in a Masters Degree program at NC State.

 The Graduate Certificate Program in Molecular Biotechnology will require a minimum of 12 hours of required and elective courses as listed below.
 Coursework transferred from another institution is not applicable toward the Certificate.
 Award of a certificate requires an overall GPA of 3.0 or better for the certificate courses (required and elective) WITH a minimum grade of B- in any of the BIT courses and a minimum grade of C in the coursework elective.

 Required Courses (5 credits)